 Everyone’s skin is unique, but some concerns are quite common.
 Here’s how to address them with the right products and routine:

-- Acne: Tackle acne with products containing salicylic acid, benzoyl peroxide, or tea tree oil.
+• Acne & Redness: Tackle acne with products containing salicylic acid, benzoyl peroxide, or tea tree oil.
 These ingredients are known for their ability to clear pores and reduce inflammation, making them ideal for acne-prone skin.
+If you struggle with redness, look for calming ingredients like niacinamide or green tea, which can help soothe irritation and reduce visible redness.

-- Aging: Address signs of aging with products that feature retinol, vitamin C, or peptides.
+• Aging: Address signs of aging with products that feature retinol, vitamin C, or peptides.
 These ingredients can help reduce the appearance of fine lines and wrinkles, promoting a more youthful complexion.
+To help prevent premature aging, incorporate antioxidants and daily sun protection into your routine to defend against environmental stressors.

 Achieving great skin doesn’t have to come with a hefty price tag.
 Here are some tips for maintaining a skincare routine on a budget: